alisi1989/RFMIX2-Pipeline-to-plot/README.md

 In this scenario, specific chromosome numbers, separated by spaces, will appear after the “--chr" flag.
 In either example, the RFMIX2ToBed.py script will generate two output files for each individual, namely Mozabite1_hap1.bed and Mozabite1_hap2.bed.

+**Step 2**
-Step 2: Create the color scheme for ancestry painting along chromosomes with BedToLAP.py.
+Create the color scheme for ancestry painting along chromosomes with BedToLAP.py.
 In this step, we recommend that users acquaint themselves with the usage of this Python script by typing the following command in the Terminal window:

 <pre><code>